groups of people interconnected

 • Direct mail outreach

-Finally, it’s crucial to know how your supporters are engaging with your organization.
-Be sure to look at your donor data to know exactly what kind of appeals you should be making.
-For example, you won’t want to ask someone that only volunteers their time and makes small donations for a much larger gift.
+Understanding how your supporters engage with your organization is crucial to strategizing your appeals.
+For example, you won’t want to ask someone who volunteers their time and makes small donations for a much larger gift.
 Here are a few categories that your team should consider:

 • Event attendance as a participant or volunteer